Why Doctors Can't Agree About Chronic Lyme Disease

-- Infectious-disease doctors are very good, he said, at helping sort through illnesses, interpreting blood tests, and trying to get patients on the right track.
+- Infectious-disease doctors, he says, are very good at helping sort through illnesses, interpreting blood tests, and trying to get patients on the right track.

-In Dr. Auwaerter's opinion, if someone has had symptoms for months or years, a negative blood test for Lyme disease is reliable evidence that they are not or have not suffered from Lyme (this goes back to what we were saying before: blood tests can often be positive long after the fact due to antibodies).
-"I would say people can feel very secure that, if the test is negative, they should look elsewhere for an explanation of their symptoms."
+In Dr. Auwaerter's opinion, if someone has had symptoms for months or years, a negative blood test for Lyme disease is reliable evidence that they are not suffering from or have not suffered from Lyme (this goes back to what we were saying before: blood tests can often be positive long after the fact due to antibodies).
+"I would say people can feel very secure that, if the test is negative, they should look elsewhere for an explanation of their symptoms," he stated.

-And, ultimately, Dr. Williams said the most important thing to her is patient care — and that's how it should be for any doctor despite where they stand in the debate over the use of a chronic Lyme diagnosis.
-"Because the polarization between these groups that are within the Lyme community," she explained, "does not benefit the patient."
+And, ultimately, Dr. Williams says the most important thing to her is patient care — and that's how it should be for any doctor despite where they stand in the debate over the use of a chronic Lyme diagnosis.
+"Because," she explained, "the polarization between these groups that are within the Lyme community does not benefit the patient."